This is my story about tinnitus

 One morning at nineteen years old I woke up with a subtle, high-pitched ringing in my right ear.
-As I was born deaf on my left ear, this was not the first time I made contact with the potential difficulties of hearing.
-Despite my single sided deafness and the few uncomfortable situations that usually brought about (sorry say that again and – where are you?), my hearing had always been a sense that I believed to generally be able to rely on.
+As I was born deaf in my left ear, this was not the first time I made contact with the potential difficulties of hearing.
+Despite my single-sided deafness and the few uncomfortable situations that usually brought about (sorry say that again and – where are you?), my hearing had always been a sense that I believed to generally be able to rely on.

-A few years of young adulthood, many student parties down the road came one night that would change my life with tinnitus for the worse.
+After a few years of young adulthood, many student parties down the road came one night that would change my life with tinnitus for the worse.
 I had already gotten a hearing aid in 2012 as it helped cover my light tinnitus and remedied some of the difficulties I was facing due to my high-pitch deafness.
-It was on Kingsday 2014 that this relatively ok setting I had started to get acquainted to an to live with changed.
+It was on Kingsday 2014 that this relatively ok setting I started to get acquainted with this and to live with change.
 That night in Amsterdam, I partied in front of a few speakers with my earplugs not properly snug in.
-Three days after my tinnitus became what it is now: a very intense, all demanding high pitch screeching that in silence as well in as normal conversations overlays much of what I hear.
+Three days after my tinnitus became what it is now: a very intense, all demanding high pitch screeching that in silence as well as in normal conversations overlays much of what I hear.

-This change in intensity of my tinnitus that also came at a time when I was finishing my studies, I spent many nights not sleeping feeling very desperate and left alone.
-Eventually I got used to the new intensity and started living a “normal life again”.
-However there where many times when I wished I could go back to my initial and less intense tinnitus.
+This change in the intensity of my tinnitus also came at a time when I was finishing my studies, I spent many nights not sleeping feeling very desperate and left alone.
+Eventually, I got used to the new intensity and started living a “normal life again”.
+However, there were many times when I wished I could go back to my initial and less intense tinnitus.
 In total, I have been suffering from tinnitus for nearly ten years, five of them with severe intensity.

-During the last few years I started a search for a cure to running away from the tinnitus.
-Reading a lot of books (not only on tinnitus) and pursuing a career I thought I would love and doing the things that I like made me realize that it’s not the intensity or the hearing loss that limit me, but my ability to deal with them.
+During the last few years, I started a search for a cure for running away from tinnitus.
+Reading a lot of books (not only on tinnitus) and pursuing a career I thought I would love and doing the things that I like made me realize that it’s not the intensity or the hearing loss that limits me, but my ability to deal with them.